How to Prevent Millipedes in the House

 2. Eliminate Organic Debris Around the House

-Millipedes feed on decaying organic material, so minimize these food sources around your home:
+They feed on decaying organic matter.
+Reducing these food sources can discourage them:

-• Remove leaf litter, mulch, and woodpiles from the foundation.
+• Remove leaf litter, mulch, and woodpiles near the foundation.

 • Keep grass trimmed and avoid overwatering your lawn.